Skilled Identity Theft Attorneys Chula Vista, San Diego, CA

 You may bring a suit for identity theft within four years after reasonable discovery.
 California Code, Civil Code – CIV § 1798.96.
 There are certain rules and decisions that define “reasonable” discovery.
 While a reasonable time to discover an identity theft may buy you more time, it is important to address the situation in a timely fashion.

 If you have been a victim of identity theft, please contact our Identity Theft Attorneys Chula Vista, San Diego, CA or call us at 619-476-0030 for a free consultation.
 We can help you get your credit and life back on track, so your financial standing is solidified going forward.
 You may also be entitled to a monetary award, depending on the type of fraud and losses you suffered.
-Call us now to learn more.
+Contact us now to learn more.